 - Interview local stakeholders regarding their perceptions of tourism and its role in Bocas del Toro

-- Visit national parks in the archipelago to determine how tourism can support protected areas
+- Visit a Marine Protected Area (MPA) to determine how tourism can support protected areas

-- Compare ecotourism lodges with large-scale resort hotels and assess their impacts on social, economic, and environmental systems
+- Compare ecotourism lodges with large-scale resort hotels, assessing their impacts on social, economic, and environmental systems

 - Perform cost-benefit analyses on tourist activities and identify the positive and negative effects on natural systems and livelihoods in the archipelago

-- Study the impacts and policies related to tourism centered on watching wild animals in their natural habitats (e.g. whale and dolphin watching)
+- Study the impacts and policies related to tourism centered on watching wild animals in their natural habitats (e.g. dolphin watching)

-- Draft model plans for optimizing sustainable tourism in Bocas del Toro
+- Draft model plans and proposals for optimizing sustainable tourism in Bocas del Toro

 SUMMER COMBINED IN PANAMA AND COSTA RICA: SESSIONS I + II

-This summer course can be taken individually (4 credits) or in combination with Session II: Applied Research Techniques & Strategies Toward Sustainability in Costa Rica (8 credits).
-The combined summer program provides a thorough introduction to environmental management, tourism, and sustainable development in tropical ecosystems.
+This summer program offers one four-credit course that may be taken individually or in combination with a four-credit course in Costa Rica to provide a thorough introduction to environmental management, tourism, and sustainable development in tropical ecosystems.

-The eight-week combined summer program gives students an opportunity to gain a two-country comparative perspective on the impacts of tourism and development on the natural environment and human communities, as well as to immerse themselves in the practice of Spanish language skills.
-By engaging in field-based research, students come away with both a conceptual framework for understanding the challenges of addressing complex conservation questions, as well as direct, hands-on experience in two different Central American countries.
+The eight-week combined summer program gives students an opportunity to gain a two-country comparative perspective on the impacts of tourism and development on the natural environment and human communities.
+Students gain a conceptual framework for understanding the challenges of addressing complex conservation questions, as well as direct, hands-on experience in two different countries.
 Students participating in both sessions receive a $1,000 discount.

-The SFS Center for Tropical Island Biodiversity Studies is located on Isla Colón, the most populous island in the Bocas del Toro archipelago.
-Located a short distance from Bocas Town, the field station sits on a quiet waterfront.
-It is common to hear the sounds of frogs, birds, and monkeys in the surrounding area.
-Caribbean waters are the backyard of the Center, providing plenty of activities for students including snorkeling, volleyball, and swimming.
+The SFS Center for Tropical Island Biodiversity Studies is located on Isla Colón, the largest and most populous island in the Bocas del Toro Archipelago.
+Located on a quiet waterfront a short distance from Bocas Town, it is common to hear the sounds of frogs, birds, and howler monkeys as well as the hustle and bustle of the nearby town while at the Center.
+Caribbean waters are the backyard of the Center, providing plenty of activities for students including snorkeling, paddle boarding, and swimming.
 The classroom is located over the water with views of nearby islands.
-Due to the Center’s central location, the coral reefs, jungles, and beaches of Bocas are only short distances away.
-The facility includes a dining/classroom area, outdoor classroom, student lounge, pool, plenty of hammocks, and a library/laboratory.
+However, with such proximity to the coral reefs, jungles, and beaches of Bocas, our classroom for active learning extends over vast parts of the island system.
+The facility includes a dining/study area, outdoor classroom, indoor class (to shelter from occasional tropical deluge), student lounge, pool, plenty of hammocks, and a library/laboratory.